Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 This document adapts the {{RFC6349}} Framework for TCP Throughput Testing to the {{RFC9000}} QUIC protocol.
 The adapted framework describes a practical methodology for measuring end-to-end QUIC Throughput in a managed IP network.
-The goal is to provide a better indication in regard to user experience.
+The goal of the methodology is to provide a better indication in regard to user experience.
 In this framework, QUIC, UDP, and IP parameters are specified to optimize QUIC Throughput.